piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 As you see the theme has got own template `layout.html.twig` and also overrides some templates in the **SonataAdminBundle** and the **SonataUserBundle**.
-Thanks to that you don't have to change sonata templates in the configuration, the theme itself will take care of using these overridden templates.
+Thanks to that you don't have to change sonata templates in the configuration, the theme itself will take care of these overridden templates.
 I just placed here the bundles created by the **Sonata Project** only as an example to show you that you can override each bundle that you use in a project.
 I will don't show here how each theme template looks inside, because that's unnecessary.